core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Later on, this prevents a non KUDOS response protected with CTX\_NEW from cryptographically matching with both the corresponding request also protected with CTX\_NEW and with an older request protected with CTX\_OLD, in case the two requests were protected using the same OSCORE Partial IV.

-During an ongoing KUDOS execution the client MUST NOT send any non-KUDOS requests to the server.
-This could otherwise be possible, if the client is using a value of NSTART greater than 1 (see {{Section 4.7 of RFC7252}}).
+During an ongoing KUDOS execution the client MUST NOT send any non-KUDOS requests to the server, even when NSTART is greater than 1 (see Section 4.7 of [RFC7252]).

 ### Reverse Message Flow {#ssec-derive-ctx-server-init}